nicseltzer/python-training/README.md

 104
 ```
 #### len()
+Returns the length of the passed object.
 ```python
 >>> print len(our_list)
 7

 ```

 ## Loops
+There are two main loop types in python: for loops and while loops.
+For loops
+are best used for a finite sized collections (e.g.: a list of items) whereas
+while loops are best used for processing ambiguous data sets (e.g.: message
+bus request processing).

 ### For Loop
 ```python
 >>> for i in xrange(0, 12):